THE BYLAWS OF THE MIDWEST DEAF GOLFERS ASSOCIATION

 The number of points shall be awarded as follows:

 Section 7: Recognition

 Each person duly inducted into the Hall of Fame of this association shall receive a plaque in recognition of the honor.
 A recent photo of the newly inducted member shall be requested.
-The names of the persons inducted into the Hall of Fame shall be printed in each program book, if any, by the host of the tournament.

 Section 8: Special Awards

 Special awards and considerations of Old Timers shall be left to the discretion of the Hall of Fame committee.

 The Historian shall keep a record of all historical data of this association since the inception, arranged in chronological order.
 He shall also keep any printed materials in relation to this association.
 He shall bring all the historical data to tournaments for members and guests to browse through.
 He shall be a current member of the Hall of Fame and shall serve on the Hall of Fame Committee.